-Note: See appendix for definition of Adjusted EBITDA and a reconciliation to GAAP financial measures. | Guidance as of April 2021.
+Note: See appendix for definition of Adjusted EBITDA and a reconciliation to GAAP financial measures. | Guidance as of October 2021.
 (1) Reflects implied nomination, based on MVCs at 80% set at year end 2020.
-(2) Targeted 5% annual DPS growth per Class A Share through 2023.
-(3) Adjusted Free Cash Flow calculated as Distributable Cash Flow less expansion capex and ongoing contributions to equity investments.(4) Debt / EBITDA leverage on TTM basis.
+(2) 10% increase in the distribution level compared to the first quarter of 2021 is in addition to a quarterly increase consistent with Hess Midstream's targeted 5 percent growth in annual distributions per Class A share.
+(3) Targeted 5% annual DPS growth per Class A Share through 2023.
+(4) Adjusted Free Cash Flow calculated as Distributable Cash Flow less expansion capex and ongoing contributions to equity investments.
+(5) Debt / EBITDA leverage on TTM basis.